-I am considering starting an EF daily Mass in my parish.
-I am considering offering it as per usual with the exeption of using the vernacular for the propers (introit, collect, gradual, communion, post communion) and the readings. … Continue reading
+From a reader: I am considering starting an EF daily Mass in my parish.
+I am considering offering it as per usual with the exeption of using the vernacular for the propers (introit, collect, gradual, communion, post communion) and the … Continue reading

-I went to Confession the other day before a Tridentine Mass, and the confessor said the prayers of absolution in Latin.
-I know this is permitted, but is it encouraged in the same way as Latin in the … Continue reading
+From a reader: I went to Confession the other day before a Tridentine Mass, and the confessor said the prayers of absolution in Latin.
+I know this is permitted, but is it encouraged in the same way as Latin in … Continue reading

 There was some controversy (HERE) about the position of the USA’s Personal Ordinariate of the Chair of St. Peter for former Anglicans in communion with Rome concerning the Extraordinary Form of the Roman Rite.
 The head of the US Ordinariate, Msgr.
 Jeffrey … Continue reading

-I know this is not the same as an official dubium to the PCED, but your view would be appreciated.
-(I ask these questions because of the situations at two different parishes in the Archdiocese of ___ which … Continue reading
+From a reader: I know this is not the same as an official dubium to the PCED, but your view would be appreciated.
+(I ask these questions because of the situations at two different parishes in the Archdiocese of ___ … Continue reading